ivartj/c-intro/README.md

   http://mingw.org/

-* Visual Studio and Windows SDK includes a C compiler.
+* Visual Studio and Windows SDK includes a C compiler called `cl`.
 It is often criticized for not complying with modern standards.
 C codebases will often have to make adjustments to be able to be compiled in Visual Studio.
 Microsoft's support for C++ is much better.